Sweet, bitter, sugary and salty stories. Welcome to my world, past and present.

 I no longer have a schoolgirl crush.
 Instead my wiser eyes perceive "a peaceful warrior," with immortalized energy, ready to do whatever is required of him.

-At 25, it was love at first sight; at 67 I am totally smitten by his gentle, powerful figure and adore him all the more.
+In my mid 20's, it was love at first sight; in my mid 60's, I am totally smitten by his gentle, powerful figure and adore him all the more.

 Next time I see him, I will place a "love is eternal padlock" (L'amore è eterno dei lucchetti) on a Ponte Vecchio bridge rail to symbolize my commitment to an Italian Idol who will never change, who is perfect just the way he is.